mshade/dockhand/docs/config/global.md

 All keys from the [Common Config](common.md) are valid in addition to the keys documented here.

+Note that to make use of the Vault credentials (ie `credential: !!com.boxboat.jenkins.library.credentials.vault.*`), [dockcmd](https://github.com/boxboat/dockcmd) must be installed on the jenkins agents.
+This functionality also requires the mask-passwords plugin for Jenkins to be installed.

 ## deployTargetMap

 Map of deployment targets.
 Supported deployment target types are: